Abejide1/pharaoh-hookah/README.md

 # Pharaoh Hookah & Cigar Lounge

 A premium, responsive website for Pharaoh Hookah & Cigar Lounge featuring online reservations, menu, and gallery.
+Enjoy our welcoming atmosphere with free WiFi, making it a perfect spot to study after class.
+Catch all the live sports action on our big screens while you relax with our premium hookah selection.

 ## Features